-in a public works contract, if concurrent delay is caused by events attributable to force majeure, public interest, or to the contracting authority and they severely affect the financial equilibrium of the contract, the contracting party may request to the contracting authority compensation of damages or the recognition of additional costs.
-Even though these theses have been greatly developed by case law, Article 40 of Law 80 of 1993 provides that the addition of a public works contract to recognize additional costs to the contractor cannot exceed fifty percent (50%) of its initial price.
-[21]
+[I]n a public works contract, if concurrent delay is caused by events attributable to force majeure, public interest, or to the contracting authority and they severely affect the financial equilibrium of the contract, the contracting party may request from the contracting authority compensation of damages or the recognition of additional costs.
+Even though these theses have been greatly developed by case law, Article 40 of Law 80 of 1993 provides that the addition of a public works contract to recognise additional costs to the contractor cannot exceed fifty per cent ... of its initial price.

-Based on the above, it seems that in Latin and South America, unless concurrent delay is specifically defined by the contract, the concept may not be recognised by the courts.
+Based on the above, it seems that in Latin America, unless concurrent delay is specifically defined by the contract, the concept may not be recognised by the courts.

-Given the pervasive lack of clarity that still remains on the issue, we offer several points for consideration.
+Given the pervasive lack of clarity that still remains on the issue, we offer the following points for consideration.